(20 October, 2017) – I gave a work-in-progress talk about my current work on conceptual explication at the UCD School of Philosophy.

-(12–18 March, 2017) – I was be in Dublin, Ireland for the semester break.
-While there I attended a workshop on “Intersubjectivity and Its Commitments” at University College Dublin, and met with representatives of IES Abroad in Dublin.
+(12–18 March, 2017) – I was in Dublin, Ireland for the semester break.
+While there I attended a workshop on “Intersubjectivity and Its Commitments” at University College Dublin, and prepared for my student trip to Dublin in July.

 (20 February, 2017) – My paper “Rethinking the Problem of Cognition” was accepted for publication by Synthese (find this and other publications here).